govau/handbook/first_day.md

 ### 1. Join the #tech channel in slack

-#tech is where your technology colleagues hang out.
-If you've got questions about anything tech related at the DTA, you should ask them here.
+**\#tech** is where your technology colleagues hang out.
+You should ask any tech related questions here.

-If you're comfortable, give a **:wave:** and say hello.
+If you're comfortable, give a **:wave:**,  say hello and introduce yourself.

 We have other channels for more specific technology conversations.
 Checkout #backend, #frontend, #secops and #cloud-gov-au if those communities interest you.

-### 2. Get setup with github
+### 2. Get setup with GitHub

+We use GitHub.

+A lot.

-If you don't have a github account, or don't want to use your personal one, you'll need to create a new one.
+It's fine if you want to use your personal account, but your name will be attached to the work you do.
+You can create a new account if you like to keep work and life separate.

-Let {{ site.hot }} know when you've got an account, and you'll get added to our github organisation.
+Let {{ site.hot }} know your account details and you'll get added to our GitHub organisation.

+### 3. Learn about how we work

+The **\#standard** team run sessions introducing people to the DSS.
+It's a good idea to attend one.

 {% include back.html href="/handbook/"%}